rgthelen/llamafarm/README.md

 ## 🚀 What is LLaMA Farm

 Llama Farm packages your AI models, vector databases, and data pipelines into standalone binaries that run on any device - from Raspberry Pis to enterprise servers. **No Python.
 No CUDA hassles.
 No cloud bills.**

+## Why LLaMA Farm
+The current cloud AI model makes us digital serfs, paying rent to use tools we don't own, feeding data to systems we don't control.
+The farm model makes us owners—of our models, our data, our future.
+But ownership requires responsibility.
+You must tend your farm.

+When you own your model and your data, you own your future.
+Let's make the AI revolution for EVERYONE.

 ### The Old Way 😰
 ```bash